kwozyman/fab/README.md

 ### Features

-FAB can parse and execute Kickstart files using the pyanaconda framework.
+FAB can parse and execute Kickstart files using the pykickstart framework.
 It supports:

 - **Validation**: Parse and validate Kickstart syntax
 - **Dry-run**: Simulate execution without making system changes